menu

 • Create giant blocks using empty cardboard boxes covered with wrapping paper.

-• Add the dinosaurs you have on hand
+• Add the dinosaurs you have on hand.

-• Build (or have children build) a mountain for the dinosaurs....if you have the time, paper mache is child's play.
+• Build (or have children build) a mountain for the dinosaurs...if you have the time, paper mâché is child's play.

 • Add plastic bones or rawhide bones for dogs.
-Children will add them to their constructions
+Children will add them to their constructions.

-Arts & Crafts:
+Arts & Crafts:Educa-decorate-Dinosaurs-2

-• Dinosaur stencils
+• Dinosaur stencils.

-• Sand and glue to create a sandy dinosaur
+• Sand and glue to create a sandy dinosaur.

-• Dinosaur pictures to trace using tracing paper
+• Dinosaur pictures to trace using tracing paper.

-• Dinosaur coloring pages
+• Dinosaur-themed coloring pages.

-• Neutral, less vibrant colored crayons....for drawing dinosaurs
+• Neutral, less vibrant colored crayons...for drawing dinosaurs.

 Role Play: